valievswe/edumanage/IMPORT_XLSX.md

 1. Select **Study year**.
 2. (Optional) Select **Grade** to apply to all rows; otherwise add a `grade` column in the file that matches an existing grade name.
-3. Choose your XLSX file.
+3. Choose your XLSX file **or** use the built-in sheet to paste/type rows (ID, fullName, optional grade).
 4. Toggle **Update existing students** if you want existing IDs to be updated; otherwise they will be skipped.

 Required columns: